fjzs/fjzs.github.io/_pages/about.md

 <br>
 I am a data scientist with 6+ years of experience applying operations research within diverse sectors such as retail, manufacturing, and healthcare.
 I have a business-oriented mindset, outstanding communication, problem-solving skills and the capacity to work with multidisciplinary teams.

-I am pursuing a Master's in Computer Science to integrate the best software development principles with mathematical modeling techniques to improve project success.
+I am pursuing a Master's in Computer Science to integrate the best software development principles to mathematical modeling techniques to improve project success.

 <br>
 ### **Technical Skills**